 This way, you effectively learn how a particular wood contributes to a specific taste and how that contributes to the overall taste.
 You might be looking for a particular flavor, but you might not know which combination of woods is required.
 Experimenting allows you to create your own customized flavors.

-Though it takes time to learn how to smoke the perfectly smoke a meat, it’s worth learning!
+Though it takes time to learn how to smoke perfectly smoked meats, it’s worth learning!